THE WISDOM OF THE BEATLES

 May 30

-Sometimes we love someone most powerfully in the moment when we stop trying to control the outcome and simply trust that our words have landed somewhere useful, even if they do not produce the change we hoped for immediately.
-Paul sang his concern into a song, which means it outlasted the specific moment and became a gift available to anyone who needed it.
+Sometimes the truest form of love is to stop trying to control the outcome and simply trust that our words have landed, even if they do not produce immediate change.
+Paul sang his concern into a song as a gift to all of us who need to hear that message.

+Every person you love is writing their own story (or should be).
+You can offer your best wisdom, but attempting to control another’s life destroys intimacy.
 Say what you see, with love.
 Then trust the process.

-Every person you love is writing their own story.
-You can offer your best wisdom, but the pen is always in their hands.

 Today, I will express one genuine concern to someone I care about clearly and with kindness, and then release my attachment to controlling how they respond.